 If you’re wondering about differences between true seals and sea lions, there are a few key features that make it pretty easy to tell them apart.
 Otariids (sea lions and fur seals) move around on land by propping themselves on their front flippers.
 A true seal does not have the bone and muscle development to support themselves on their flippers, so their time on land is one long belly scoot or back roll.
 Sea lions also have external ear lobes, which makes it easier to tell one from the other when all you can see is a head above water.
 During your trip to the Galapagos, only fur seals and sea lions are present, so there is no chance to get them mixed up with true seals.

 Now, size is the easiest way to distinguish a fur seal from a Galapagos sea lion.
 The Galapagos fur seal, which is under 3 feet in length at adulthood, is the smallest of all seals and sea lions.
 This feature alone makes them quite unique.
 Also, they inhabit rocky and ragged shorelines exclusively with direct access to the ocean, while sea lions can use beaches or rocky coasts.
 Swimming with both species is an absolute delight.
 Once you have seen both types, the size distinction will be clear.
-Your on-board naturalist can also help you with identification.
+Your onboard naturalist can also help you with identification.

 Galapagos sea lions have a harem-like structure where a single male will have many females in his breeding group and will be very territorial over his mates.
 Because of this mating structure, other areas of the island have non-territorial males who did not get any mates this breeding season.
 They tend to roost together, eating and building up their chance to try again to gain some females the following year.
 As males invest huge amounts of energy guarding, protecting, and mating, there comes a point in which no energy is left and that may leave a window of opportunity for any potential male in a more fit condition.

 If you are hiking, snorkeling or enjoying some coastal exploration, it is important to remember these animals are in their wild environment where mating or birthing sea lions is their absolute priority.
 Certain aggressive behavior could be witnessed in certain territorial males and females who have recently given birth.
 Female sea lions have an amazing reproductive adaptation in their evolutionary history; it’s called delayed implantation.
-It is a a reproductive strategy used by almost 100 different mammals in seven different orders.
-Here, the embryo does not immediately implant in the uterus, but it is maintained in a state or dormancy.
-No development takes place during this period and as a result the normal gestation period is extended, sometimes by as much a one year.
+It is a reproductive strategy used by almost 100 different mammals in seven different orders.
+Here, the embryo does not immediately implant in the uterus, but it is maintained in a state of dormancy.
+No development takes place during this period and as a result, the normal gestation period is extended, sometimes by as much a one year.
 This obligated diapause is the mechanism to allow mammals to time the birth of their youngsters with favorable environmental feeding conditions.
 Clever!

 There are three main ways to view Galapagos sea lions.
 Hike to a visitor site with a Naturalist and explore their beaches from a safe, respectful distance.
 You can spend hours watching their daily whereabouts.
 You can also kayak or enjoy coastal exploration for spotting certain favorite lounging shorelines.
 You can also see them underwater when you are diving or snorkeling at some of the island’s extraordinary water sights.

-Since Galápagos Sea Lions prefer beaches and shallow access to the ocean, newborns have a continuous playground to stimulate certain senses and development of motion skills.
-While the majority of pups are born in late August, September, and through mid October, development continues all through their “pup stages” and this implies being playful in the water, as well as highly curious while on land.
+Since Galápagos Sea Lions prefer beaches and shallow access to the ocean, newborns have a continuous playground to stimulate certain senses and development of movement skills.
+While the majority of pups are born in late August, September, and through mid-October, development continues all through their “pup stages” and this implies being playful in the water, as well as highly curious while on land.
 This goes on until around June/July, but subadults retain their gregarious behavior by “hanging out” with other individuals.
 Guests love to see sea lions in general, but their puppy months leave unique memories.
 Sea lions are part of the BIG15 wildlife list of the Galápagos Islands.
 If you are lucky enough to see a Galapagos sea lion underwater, they have been known to swim gracefully around snorkeling outings and entice explorers to play.